openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 ![Deployment Manager selection dialog](../img/selection_dialog.png)

-Use the options provided on the screen to complete selection of the target devices and press **Enter** to proceed to the package generation dialog. if you want to interrupt the generation process and exit the program, type **q** and press **Enter**.
+Use the options presented on the screen to complete selection of the target devices and press **Enter** to proceed to the package generation dialog.
+To interrupt the generation process and exit the program, type **q** and press **Enter**.

-Once you accept the selection, the package generation dialog is displayed:
+The package generation dialog will display after accepting selection:

 ![Deployment Manager configuration dialog](../img/configuration_dialog.png)

-The target devices you have selected at the previous step appear on the screen.
+Previously selected target devices will appear on the screen.
 To go back and change the selection, type **b** and press **Enter**.
-Use the options provided to configure the generation process, or use the default settings.
+Use provided options to configure the generation process, or use the default settings.

 * `o.
-Change output directory` (optional): Path to the output directory.
-By default, it's set to your home directory.
+Change output directory` (optional): Path to the output directory which, by default, is set to your home directory.

 * `u.
-Provide (or change) path to folder with user data` (optional): Path to a directory with user data (IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
+Provide (or change) path to folder with user data` (optional): Path to a directory with user data files (IRs, models, datasets, etc.) and subdirectories required for inference, which will be added to the deployment archive.
 By default, it's set to `None`, which means you will separately copy the user data to the target system.

 * `t.
 Change archive name` (optional): Deployment archive name without extension.
-By default, it is set to `openvino_deployment_package`.
+Set to `openvino_deployment_package` by default.

 Once all the parameters are set, type **g** and press **Enter** to generate the package for the selected target devices.
 To interrupt the generation process and exit the program, type **q** and press **Enter**.